Snawoot/linux-secureboot-kit/README.md

 ### 7. Lockdown your system

 Ensure Secure Boot is enabled in your BIOS settings and administrator password is set.
+Set 'SignedBoot' UEFI boot entry as your first boot option.